home-assistant/home-assistant.io/source/_components/sensor.filter.markdown

 logo: home-assistant.png
 ---

-The `data_filter` component enables sensors that process the states of other entities.
+The `filter` platform enables sensors that process the states of other entities.

-`data_filter` applies a signal processing algorithm to a sensor, previous and current states, and generates a `new state` given the chosen algorithm.
+`filter` applies a signal processing algorithm to a sensor, previous and current states, and generates a `new state` given the chosen algorithm.

 To enable Filter Sensors in your installation, add the following to your `configuration.yaml` file: